jeffgbutler/PCFDemos/README.md

 |[Persistence with MyBatis](mybatis-mysql) | Persistence with MyBatis.
 The UI is swagger based with a simple REST controller |
 |[Persistence with JPA](jpa-mysql) | Persistence with JPA/Hibernate.
 The UI is swagger based with a simple REST controller |
 |[Persistence with JPA Version 2](jpa-autorest-mysql) | Persistence with JPA/Hibernate.
 The REST controller here is created automagically using Spring data rest.
 Swagger will not generate a UI for Spring data rest at this time |

+## Live Coding

+Several live coding scripts demonstrating Java, C#, and Knative topics are available in the [live-coding-scripts](live-coding-scripts)